packadal/boiteselectriques-Manager/README.md

-UdooManager
+Manager
 ===========

-Song manager for the Rock et Chansons Udoo project
+Song manager for the boitesElectriques project